-Consider Hiring an e-Design Firm
+Consider an E-Design

 There’s a new breeze blowing through the interior design industry.
 The Internet is changing everything, and increasingly designers are setting up online services.
-Firms like Decorist and Havenly.com are taking the fear-factor out of contacting an interior designer… even for the smallest of jobs.
+Firms like Decorist and Havenly.com are taking the fear factor out of contacting an interior designer… even for the smallest of jobs.

 These e-design firms use powerful interactive tools to consult and design your space all virtually.
 They can assess your needs; help you select a designer on staff who matches your style, needs and budget; and give you a finished project — all without visiting your apartment.
-Don’t worry if you aren’t tech savvy.
+Don’t worry if you aren’t tech-savvy.
 Anyone with a computer can use these online services.

 Best of all, the Internet is enabling e-design firms to price their services more competitively.
 Depending on the package you select and the scope of your project, e-design firms typically can give you professional results at a price ranging from a few hundred dollars to less than $1500.
 And you set the parameters of the job.